Co Mayo town ‘buzzing’ ahead of Biden visit, says relative of US president

 “It puts us on the map.
 It will do wonders for us.”

-Before his visit to Co Mayo, Mr Biden will spend time in Co Louth, where his great-grandfather James Finegan was born.
+Before his visit to Co Mayo, Mr Biden will spend time in Co Louth, where his great-grandfather James Finnegan was born.

 He will tour Carlingford Castle on Wednesday.